Sheppard

 +

-Fragmented operator base, recurring service revenue, weather-driven demand independent of the macro cycle, and the operational room to capture 150-400 bps of EBITDA by professionalizing marketing and dispatch.
-Platforms like Apex Service Partners, Champions Group, and Service Champions have demonstrated the consolidation thesis at scale — and capital flow into the category has accelerated, with HVAC the most active home services trade for PE platform formation through 2026.
+Fragmented operator base, recurring service revenue through maintenance plans, weather-driven demand independent of the macro cycle, and the operational room to capture 150 to 400 bps of EBITDA by professionalizing marketing and dispatch.
+Platforms like Apex Service Partners, Champions Group, and Service Champions have demonstrated the consolidation thesis at scale.
+HVAC remains the most active home services trade for PE platform formation through 2026.

 What EBITDA multiple do PE-backed HVAC platforms trade at?